aws-samples/mainframe-data-utilities/README.md

 ## Limitations

+1. Occurs for non-group data elements are not detected by the copybook parser yet.
-1. Multi-layout files are not supported.
+2. Multi-layout files are not supported.
 Redefines statements are ignored.
-2. File layouts defined inside Cobol programas are not supported.
+3. File layouts defined inside Cobol programas are not supported.
-3. The file's logical record length is the sum of all field sizes.
+4. The file's logical record length is the sum of all field sizes.
 This means that in some cases the calculation may result in a size that is smaller than the physical file definition.

 ## Getting started